corrode/corrode.github.io/content/blog/foundational-software/index.md

 What is less often talked about is that Rust is a language that enables people to move across domain boundaries: from embedded to cloud, from data science to developer tooling.
 I don't know any other language that's so versatile.
-If you know Rust you can program simple things in all of these domains.
+If you know Rust, you can program simple things in all of these domains.

 ## Why Focus On Foundational Software?